Abt Scientist Bryan Wallace is working across borders to help create regional network to halt the decline of leatherback sea turtles.

 Scientists, including Abt’s Bryan Wallace, are getting a better understanding of sea turtles feeding habits by attaching cameras to their backs – by hand.
 View a New York Times video about this work.

-Watch the video The regional network, known as LaúdOPO, includes more than 30 leaders from ten countries that are home to leather back sea turtles at varying points of time.
+The regional network, known as LaúdOPO, includes more than 30 leaders from ten countries that are home to leather back sea turtles at varying points of time.
 Laúd is Spanish word for lute, which refers to the shape of the leatherback turtles’ shells.
 OPO is an acronym referring to the region.

 Wallace and his partners are engaging leadership across governments, local agencies, and other organizations from Chile, Peru, Ecuador, Colombia, Guatemala, Panama, Costa Rica, Nicaragua, Mexico, and the U.S. LaúdOPO is funded through Fauna and Flora International and the National Fish and Wildlife Foundation.